minio/docs/source/reference/minio-mc-admin/mc-admin-user.rst

 .. start-mc-admin-user-desc

-The :mc:`mc admin user` command manages users on a MinIO deployment.
+The :mc:`mc admin user` command and its subcommands manage users on a MinIO deployment.
 Clients *must* authenticate to the MinIO deployment with the access key and secret key associated to a user on the deployment.
 MinIO users constitute a key component in MinIO Identity and Access Management.